Richest Cities in Vermont (2025)

 Richest City in Vermont

-The richest city in Vermont is Searsburg in Bennington County with an average household income of $210,071 as of 2022.
-While exceptionally affluent, Searsburg only has a population of 126 as of 2023.
-The richest city in Vermont with at least 5,000 people is Shelburne in Chittenden County with an average household income of $146,139 as of 2022 and 7,922 people as of 2023 according to the most current Census data available (citation).
+The richest city in Vermont is West Haven in Rutland County with an average household income of $230,774 as of 2023.
+While exceptionally affluent, West Haven only has a population of 244 as of 2023.
+The richest city in Vermont with at least 5,000 people is Shelburne in Chittenden County with an average household income of $161,333 as of 2023 and 7,922 people as of 2023 according to the most current Census data available (citation).

 Download the newest population data for Vermont cities